jaroslavdusek1/anonymous-tor-browser/README.md

     pip install -r requirements.txt
     ```

-5. Start the application:
+5. Generate the TOR hashed password and update the `torrc` file:
     ```bash
+    tor --hash-password [YOUR_PASSWORD]
+    ```

+    Replace `YOUR_PASSWORD` with a password name of your choice.
+Copy the hashed password that is generated

+6. Create and update the `torrc` file with the hashed password:
+    ControlPort 9051
+    HashedControlPassword 16:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+    SocksPort 9050
+    CookieAuthentication 1

+    Replace 16:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX with the hashed password you generated.
+Save this content into a file named torrc in the project directory

+7. Update the Python script change_circuit.py with your chosen password:
+    def change_tor_circuit():
+    with Controller.from_port(port=9051) as controller:
+        controller.authenticate(password='[YOUR_PASSWORD_NAME]')
+        controller.signal(Signal.NEWNYM)
+        return "Success"

+8. Start the application:
+    ```bash
+    npm install
     npm start
     ```

 ## Usage

-After starting the application, the browser will open.
-You can enter URLs and navigate the web with all traffic routed through the TOR network.
+After starting the application, the browser will open, you can enter URLs and navigate the web with all traffic routed through the TOR network